A heating pad can help ease elbow pain and stiffness—especially for chronic or subacute elbow conditions such as tennis/golfer’s elbow or arthritis.

 The pads are not bulky or heavy, charging is easy, and the pads fold up neatly for storage.

-The Comfier brace shuts off automatically after 30 minutes, but you can use it 2-3 times a day as needed.
-The smart touch control is easy to use and has a locking feature that keeps the setting steady in case something accidentally touches the controls.
+The MOAJAZA brace shuts off automatically after 30 minutes, but you can use it 2-3 times a day as needed.
+The smart touch control is easy to use and has a locking feature that keeps the settings steady in case something accidentally touches the controls.

 How Does a Heating Pad Help Tennis Elbow, Arthritis, and Injuries?